AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 #F1 Score: ~ 0.93
 ```

 As you can see, the performance is really good with F1 score of ~0.93 (yours will be different but should still be high).
-We can try to improve the performance a bit further by using a different sampling strategy in random walk which was described in [Node2Vec algorithm paper](https://arxiv.org/pdf/1607.00653.pdf).
+We can try to improve the performance a bit further by using a different sampling strategy in random walk that was described in [Node2Vec algorithm paper](https://arxiv.org/pdf/1607.00653.pdf).

 ### Node2Vec on Facebook Graph

 Node2Vec is very similar to DeepWalk, but the random walks are generated a bit differently.
 Recall that in the pure random walk, neighbourhood nodes have an equal probability to be chosen as next step.
-Here instead, we have 2 hyperparameters to tune - `p` and `q`. `p` and `q` control how fast the walk explores and leaves the neighbourhood of starting node u.
+Here instead, we have 2 hyperparameters to tune - `p` and `q`. `p` and `q` control how fast the walk explores and leaves the neighbourhood of the starting node u.

-* p - high values means that we're less likely to return to the previous node
+* p - high value means that we're less likely to return to the previous node
-* q - high values approximate the Breadth-First-Search meaning that the neighbourhood around the node is explored.
+* q - high value approximates the Breadth-First-Search meaning that the neighbourhood around the node is explored.
 Low values give higher chance to go outside the neighbourhood and hence approximates the Depth-First-Search

 Here's the code block from `karate-club` package that does the Biased Random Walk.
 I'm showing it here so that you have a better understanding of what's happening under the hood.